matink112/SwiftDownloadManager/README.md

 # Run with gradle

-If you do not have gradle go [here](https://gradle.org/install/) to get the latest version of gradle.
+If you do not have gradle click [here](https://gradle.org/install/) to get the latest version of it.

-Clone the repository in your local system
+Clone the repository into your local system

 `git clone https://github.com/matink112/SwiftDownloadManager.git`